dhruv-sarkar/dhruv-sarkar.github.io/_pages/about.md

 I spent five years as an undergraduate at the **Indian Institute of Technology Kharagpur**, where I worked on the theoretical foundations of Machine Learning and Reinforcement Learning.
 I was fortunate to be advised by [Prof. Abhishek Sinha](https://www.tifr.res.in/~abhishek.sinha/), [Prof. Sayak Ray Chowdhury](https://www.iitk.ac.in/sayak-ray-chowdhury), and [Prof. Vaneet Aggarwal](https://www.cs.purdue.edu/people/faculty/vaneet.html).

 My current interests span sequential decision-making and interactive learning, test-time alignment of language models, generative models, stochastic optimization, and computational optimal transport.
-During May–July 2026, I am also a visiting researcher at the [Mohamed bin Zayed University of Artificial Intelligence](https://mbzuai.ac.ae/), hosted by [Prof. Junpei Komiyama](https://jkomiyama.github.io/).
+During May–July 2026, I was also a visiting researcher at the [Mohamed bin Zayed University of Artificial Intelligence](https://mbzuai.ac.ae/), hosted by [Prof. Junpei Komiyama](https://jkomiyama.github.io/).

 <div class="research-areas" aria-label="Research interests">
   <span>Sequential decision-making</span>